KiraResari/kanji_tree/Protocol.md

     * The Kigou are "serif"-styled now, which is not what I'd prefer, but oh well
     * I now found another font "Noto Sans Mono CJK JP Regular" that displays the Kigou the way I prefer them, and can also display ⺮

-  * Also, a nice side effect of this is that I now know how to load the fonts as constants
+  * Also, a nice side effect of this is that I now know how to load the fonts as constants, and cleaned up the `Fonts` class accordingly

+* This is as far as I'm getting today

+* Let this be V2-2-0

 # Wanted Features

 * !!
 Multi-Line Display for children
 * !
 Kanji Tree crashed on a reload (probably because the parsing of the .json failed)
   * I want an error message if that happens
-* !
-Implement font that can display ⺮
 * Validations on import:
   * No duplicates
   * No dead parents